sandip-sadhukhan/DSA_Algo_Python_Basic_Course/udacity/README.md

 **Priority Queue :** Each element has a priority, we remove the highest priority element first.
 If two element has the same priority then oldest one is removed.

 Stack implementation is there in the code file `4. queue.py`.

+---

+# Searching and Sorting

+## Binary Search

+A search with O(logn) complexity in sorted array.

+## Recursion

+Function calls itself with a base condition.